jknapp25/exogenesis/story.md

 "Does it matter?"

 "Of course it matters."
-He turned around and contined backwards, "Aren't yuo curious what this is all about?"
+He turned around and contined backwards, "Aren't you curious what this is all about?"

 "Not really."

 "How so?"

-"Well, I just don't know what we could do."
-She said shrugging her shoulders.

-"Neither do I. But I can't help but shake the feeling that maybe it's important to investigate.
-Who knows what could happen here.
-Who knows how we even got here!"

-The air was warm as they descended the area they had been.
-The air between them was cooler, as though their interests might not be fully aligned.